Blue (2009 film): Plot

 The three of them bring the treasure up and find that Gulshan and his gang have steered up next to their ship.
-He reveals that Aarav hired Gulshan to do all of this.
-Aarav jumps into the ocean after killing Gulshan, and the trio are forced to leave Aarav there, Sagar vowing never to come back to Lady in Blue.
+He sends his men with Sagar, Aarav, and Sam to go and get the treasure.
+The three take care of Gulshan's men there.
+However, Gulshan reveals that Aarav hired him to force Sam to flee Bangkok, kidnap Mona, and force Sagar to agree to go to the Lady in Blue.
+As Gulshan is beating Sam, Aarav shoots Gulshan dead, and he leaps into the ocean.
+Sagar, Sam, and Mona are forced to leave Aarav there as there is a storm approaching.
+Sagar vows never to come back to Lady in Blue because he has always lost a kin there.
+His father first, and now his best friend, Aarav.

 Three months later, Sagar gets a call from Aarav.
-Aarav survived his leap into the ocean, and reveals to them that his grandfather was Captain Jagat Malhotra, the traitorous captain of the ship, Lady in Blue, who committed suicide after he was court-martialed.
+Aarav survived his leap into the ocean and reveals to them that his grandfather was Captain Jagat Malhotra, the traitorous captain of the ship, Lady in Blue, who committed suicide after he was court-martialed.
 His motive to find the treasure was to bring honor back to his family name.
-Nikki is revealed to be alive and that her real name is Nikita Malhotra, Aarav's wife.
+Nikki is revealed to be alive, and her real name is Nikita Malhotra, Aarav's wife.
+She apologises to Sam for keeping him in the dark, but the film doesn't reveal if Sam accepted her apology or not.
 The film ends with Aarav and Nikki cuddling on one of Aarav's boats as the end credits begin.